 Global Energy Assessment Chapter 7: Energy Resources and Potentials is part of a report that was released in 2012 by the International Institute for Applied Systems Analysis (IIASA) and presents resource and potential information on all sources of energy around the globe.
 The IIASA is an institution that conducts research on global policy-oriented problems.
 The chapter is divided by energy source and provides information on the theoretical and technical potential, economic potential, and environmental impact.
 Solar information can be found on pages 492-496 with information on potential for specific regions in Tables 7.38 and 7.39.

-This report presents and examines the evolution over time of the different costs involved in the installation of renewable power generation facilities across the world.
-Chapters 5 and 6 cover the assessment for solar Photovoltaics (PV) and Concentrated Solar Power (CSP), respectively.
+The International Renewable Energy Agency (IRENA) report on “Renewable Power Generation Costs in 2017”, presents and examines the evolution over time of the different costs involved in the installation of renewable power generation facilities across the world.
+Chapters 3 and 4 cover the assessment for solar Photovoltaics (PV) and Concentrated Solar Power (CSP), respectively.
 Nevertheless, there are several tables, graphs and paragraphs throughout the report, making reference to the status of these solar technologies and comparing them with the other renewables technologies and conventional power generation.
 Each chapter starts by tabulating the yearly evolution of: (i) new capacity installation worldwide, (ii) global cumulative installed capacity, (iii) regional weighted average installation cost, and (iv) regional weighted average Levelized Cost of Electricity (LCOE).
 Chapters also highlight the key facts and statistics regarding the development of both solar technologies at the beginning of the chapter.

 This report is published by the International Renewable Energy Agency (IRENA), an intergovernmental organization that promotes penetration of renewable sources within countries’ energy matrix worldwide by providing knowledge and expertise, and by serving as a platform for international collaboration.